ubiquitousman/Perk-Randomiser-for-Dead-by-Daylight/README.md

 #### Will be updated once new perks are added to the game.

-**Updated on January 27th, 2021**
+**Updated on January 29th, 2021**

 ![Image of Program](/screenshot-of-program/Capture.PNG)

 - *All icons have been created by michaelexile.
 Go follow him on Twitter: @michaelexile*
-- *This is an extension and updated version of Netruk44's randomiser tool*
+- *This is an extended and updated version of Netruk44's randomiser tool*